wwoo/tf_face/README.md

-# Recognising faces using Vision API, TensorFlow & Google Cloud ML
+# Recognising faces using Vision API, TensorFlow & Google Cloud Machine Learning

 This is a work in progress.
 Things to come: